areweguiyet/areweguiyet/README.md

 ### Submitting a crate

-Add the crate to the `ecosystem.toml` file (using the keys documented therein), and open a pull request.
+Add the crate to the `ecosystem.toml` file using the keys documented therein, and open a pull request.

 For crates on crates.io, you should usually only include `name` and `tags`, and leave all other fields blank.
 The remaining fields will be populated with